-Mary's Kitchen will be featuring a different international food dish for lunch each day at the international station inspired by each of the 2015 SJC travel study destinations!
+- Try food from around the world as Mary's Kitchen will be featuring a different international food dish for lunch at the international station inspired by the 2016 SJC travel study destinations!

 If you are a new or returning student at San Juan College, be sure to stop by the Global Studies table at Student Rush!
-Our table will be set up in the Graphic Arts Court or Student Lounge (upstairs from Mary's Kitchen) from 11:00-1:00 on Tuesday, January 20 and Wednesday, January 21.
+Our table will be set up in the Graphic Arts Court or Student Lounge (upstairs from Mary's Kitchen).
 Global Studies faculty and staff will be on hand to answer your questions about study abroad and international events on campus!
 Free refreshments will be provided by Student Activities.

 Mardi Gras is not just celebrated in New Orleans!
-Come to the Student Lounge outside of the Student Activities Office on Tuesday, February 17 from 2:00-4:00 to learn a little bit about how Carnival is celebrated in different locations including Brazil, Lousiana, Italy, and the Caribbean!
+Come to the Student Lounge outside of the Student Activities Office to learn a little bit about how Carnival is celebrated in different locations including Brazil, Lousiana, Italy, and the Caribbean!
 Refreshments will be provided by Student Activities, and Global Studies will have masks that you can decorate based on Carnival masks from around the world!